Twin-width of graphs with tree-structured decompositions

 \subparagraph*{Our results.} We prove the following bound on the twin-width of a graph: \begin{restatable}{theorem}{Stwvstww} If $G$ is a graph of strong tree-width $k$, then

-\end{restatable} This is a strong contrast to the result of~\cite{twwexptwa, twwexptwb} that twin-width can be exponential in tree-width.
-We further provide a class of graphs which asymptotically satisfies that the twin-width equals the strong tree-width.
-Further, we investigate how to bound the twin-width of a graph in terms of the twin-width of its highly connected components starting with biconnected components. \begin{restatable}{theorem}{Biconnectedbound} If \(G\) is a graph with biconnected components \(C_1,C_2\dots,C_\ell\), then
+\end{restatable} This is a strong contrast to the result of~\cite{twwexptwa} that twin-width can be exponential in tree-width.
+We further provide a class of graphs for which the twin-width equals the strong tree-width, showing that the linear dependence of the above bound on \(k\) is necessary.
+Further, we investigate how to bound the twin-width of a graph in terms of the twin-width of its highly connected components starting with biconnected components and give a tight bound in this case. \begin{restatable}{theorem}{Biconnectedbound} If \(G\) is a graph with biconnected components \(C_1,C_2\dots,C_\ell\), then

 \end{restatable}